What can you personally do when Christian discipleship calls you to care for God’s gift of creation?

 TOGETHER WE MAKE LARGE COLLECTIVE IMPACT

-It is also true that if millions of Christians made faith-consistent sustainable lifestyle commitments we would make a big positive collective impact on creation, the climate, and the wellbeing of our neighbors, especially those suffering under poverty who are hurt the most from the effects of climate change and polluted ecosystems.So that’s what Living the Change is all about, encouraging and equipping evangelical Christians to make faith-consistent sustainable lifestyle choices for a flourishing world.
+It is also true that if millions of Christians made faith-consistent sustainable lifestyle commitments our community would have a big collective impact for the better on creation, the climate, and the wellbeing of our neighbors, especially those suffering from poverty who are hurt the most from the effects of climate change and polluted ecosystems.So that’s what Living the Change is all about, encouraging and equipping evangelical Christians to make faith-consistent sustainable lifestyle choices for a flourishing world.
 We’re glad you’ve found us, and we invite you to explore the rest of these webpages and to make your own Living the Change sustainable lifestyle commitment.

 LIVING THE CHANGE NEWS

 Living the Change will be attending the Global Climate Action Summit in San Francisco Sept.
 12-14, 2018.
 It will be our first occasion to present Living the Change commitments and stories to world leaders [...]

 During the week of Oct.
 7-24 we will hold Living the Change's first Global Week, which is a week of a hundred or more locally hosted events organized to celebrate and [...]